-For example, you can use gcache.size (page 292) to define how large a write-set cache the node keeps or manage group communications timeouts.
+For example, you can use gcache.size (page 288) to define how large a write-set cache the node keeps or manage group communications timeouts.

-Note: All wsrep\provider\options settings need to be specified on a single line.
-In case of multiple instances of wsrep\provider\options, only the last one is used.
+Note: All wsrep_provider_options settings need to be specified on a single line.
+In case of multiple instances of wsrep_provider_options, only the last one is used.

-For more information on the wsrep Provider options, see Galera Parameters (page 274).
+For more information on the wsrep Provider options, see Galera Parameters (page 271) and plugin_wsrep_provider (page 233).